 As its name suggests, this highly productive plant comes from Indonesia.
 The Indonesian white belongs to the evergreen shrub.
 You can grow this plant outdoors if you live in zones 9 – 11.

 The ripe fruit varies from 0.7 to 1.3 pounds featuring a yellowish-green skin, therein lies pinkish-white and creamy flesh.
 You can enjoy these sour-and-sweet fruits from the very first year.

 And remember to prune them regularly to limit the growth of the trees.
 At the same time, light pruning gives the plant a solid base to bear the additional weight when the harvest season comes.
-Furthermore, Sweet White Indonesian can serve all the purposes as other varieties.

 5. Giant Vietnamese

 Among the varieties of guava, the Giant Vietnamese (Oi Xa Li) has the largest size.
 You may be familiar with other names such as Bangkok giant or Asian giant.
 This is a productive plant native to Asia.